Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Results and Discussion

-In Fig.~\ref{LDA_dos_bands} LDA calculated total, Ni-3d and As-4p densities of states (left) and band dispersions (right) for the BaNi$_2$As$_2$ are shown.
-Band structure of BaNi$_2$As$_2$ is quite different to a typical one of iron arsenides.
-There are three bands crossing the Fermi level in the $\Gamma$-X direction instead of five in BaFe$_2$As$_2$~\cite{BaFe2As2_ARPES_Liu2008} or NaFeAs~\cite{NaFeAs_bands_Deng2009} and four instead of two in the P-N direction.
-Let us point out that the Fermi level is located on the Ni-3d high energy band edge since BaNi$_2$As$_2$ is significantly electron doped with respect to BaFe$_2$As$_2$ or NaFeAs.
-The Fermi level is about 1.5 eV higher in BaNi$_2$As$_2$ than in the BaFe$_2$As$_2$.
-However the shape of densities of states is quite similar to iron arsenides up to a shift in energy.
+In Figure~\ref{LDA_dos_bands} LDA and LDA+DMFT calculated total, Ni-3d and As-4p densities of states (panel (a)) and band dispersions (panel (b)) for the BaNi$_2$As$_2$ are shown.
+First of all bare LDA band structure of BaNi$_2$As$_2$ is quite different to a typical one of iron arsenides {\it e.g.} BaFe$_2$As$_2$ (see panels (d) and (e) of Figure~\ref{LDA_dos_bands}).
+There are three bands crossing the Fermi level in the center of $\Gamma$-X direction~\cite{BaNi2As2_LDA_ShI_2009} instead of five in BaFe$_2$As$_2$~\cite{Nekrasov2008} (three near $\Gamma$-point and two near X-point) and four instead of two in the P-N direction respectively.
+Thus Fermi surface of BaNi$_2$As$_2$ does not have hole cylinders near $\Gamma$-point~\cite{BaNi2As2_LDA_ShI_2009} in contrast to BaFe$_2$As$_2$~\cite{Nekrasov2008}.
+Near X-point BaNi$_2$As$_2$ has three cylinders~\cite{BaNi2As2_LDA_ShI_2009} while BaFe$_2$As$_2$ has just two of more or less the same shape.
+However one should note that band composition of the Fermi surface sheets is totally different in BaNi$_2$As$_2$~\cite{BaNi2As2_LDA_ShI_2009} and BaFe$_2$As$_2$~\cite{Nekrasov2008}.
+Despite the fact that both systems are isostructural to each other, formally the Ni-compound has four more electrons per formula unit.
+However, the BaFe$_2$A$_2$ bands cannot be obtained by a rigid band shift of the corresponding BaNi$_2$As$_2$ bands (compare panels (b) and (e) in Figure~\ref{LDA_dos_bands}).
+Moreover, if we look at the densities of Fe(Ni)-3d states, we will see that they to some extent resemble each other up to a shift of 1.5~eV.
+The As-4p states, which were at $1$~eV in BaFe$_2$As$_2$, got to the Fermi level in BaNi$_2$As$_2$.
+However, the hybridization of the Fe(Ni)-3d -- As-4p states did not change significantly (Ni-3d bandwidth is only about 5\% larger than Fe-3d one).
+But, there is spectral weight shift of As-4p states upwards in energy induced by correlations on Ni-3d states for BaNi$_2$As$_2$.
+For BaFe$_2$As$_2$ this effect is absent.

+It is well established that direct Coulomb electron-electron interaction and Hund's coupling are important for iron based superconductors~\cite{Haule2008,Anisimov2009,Yin2011,DeMedici2014}.
+The Ni-3d elections in BaNi$_2$As$_2$ should have even lager on-site interaction in comparison to Fe-3d ones~\cite{Solovyev1994}.
+To this end we use LDA+DMFT method to account for the local Coulomb interactions in BaNi$_2$As$_2$.
+In contrast to well studied isostructural iron arsenide high temperature superconductors ($e.g.$~BaFe$_2$As$_2$), the BaNi$_2$As$_2$ demonstrate weak correlation effects manifestation with effective mass enhancement for bands crossing the Fermi level only about~$1.2$ without any orbital dependence (see Table~\ref{Tab1}).
+This reduction of the correlation manifestation with respect to iron pnictides comes from the increase of 3d-orbital filling, when going from Fe to Ni (see following discussion).

+Thus, the LDA+DMFT obtained bands (solid lines on Figure~\ref{LDA_dos_bands}(b)) are almost identical near the Fermi level to the LDA ones (dashed lines on Figure~\ref{LDA_dos_bands}(b)).
+Similar picture is obtained for densities of states (Figure~\ref{LDA_dos_bands}(a)).
+This fact was experimentally demonstrated by ARPES in the work~\cite{BaNi2As2_ARPES_2011} where near the Fermi level renormalization factor was found to be about 1.6.
+However bands below $-0.8$ eV are noticeably modified by correlations within LDA+DMFT (solid lines on Figure~\ref{LDA_dos_bands}(b)) in comparison to LDA bands (dashed lines on Figure~\ref{LDA_dos_bands}(b)).
+The positions of LDA+DMFT bands located in interval from $-0.8$ to $-5$ eV have non uniform shift upto $0.5$ eV by the correlations with respect to LDA ones.